Executive Mentor Program

 - Be professional and respectful.
 Mentors have made a commitment of time, wisdom, and expertise.
 They are willing to share their hard-earned experiences for your benefit.
 Although they are professionals who can help you to network, it is not the responsibility of your mentor to take a direct role in job placement.
 Do not come into the relationship expecting to find a job at your mentor’s organization.

-Regent University’s Office of Career & Talent Management is your primary resource for career assessments, resume building, interview preparation, career events, and applying for jobs and internships through Handshake.
+Regent University’s Career Services is your primary resource for career assessments, resume building, interview preparation, career events, and applying for jobs and internships through Handshake.
 We are readily available to help you explore majors, discover your career path, and connect you with employer interviews and internship opportunities.

 Assistance is offered in the following areas and is a vital resource to our program: